jmr-lab/jmr-lab/README.md

 Hello!
 I am a **software engineer**, **developer**, **project manager**, **database administrator**, **business analyst** and **data analyst** with **25 years of experience** in the tech industry.
 I hold a **Master's degree in Electrical Engineering with a specialisation in Software Engineering** and I completed my **HarvardX Data Science certification** (R development).
 I’m also actively building practical analytics work using **SQL, Excel/Power Query, Power BI, and Python/R**.
 My journey has allowed me to wear many hats, contributing to various projects and leading teams towards success.

+About the profile picture: The image is AI-generated and should not be mistaken for a photograph of me.
+It is an artistic interpretation of my profile—and, naturally, a somewhat less attractive version of the original.

 ## Skills

 - **Analytics Engineering / BI**: metrics & KPI definition, reporting automation, data modelling, validation/reconciliation